New York Times journalists, other workers on 24-hour strike

 AP Business Writer

-NEW YORK (AP) — Hundreds of journalists and other employees at The New York Times began a 24-hour walkout Thursday in what would be the first strike of its kind at the newspaper in more than 40 years.
+NEW YORK (AP) — Hundreds of journalists and other employees at The New York Times began a 24-hour walkout Thursday, the first strike of its kind at the newspaper in more than 40 years.

 Newsroom employees and other members of The NewsGuild of New York say they are fed up with bargaining that has dragged on since their last contract expired in March 2021.
 The union announced last week that more than 1,100 employees would stage a 24-hour work stoppage starting at 12:01 a.m.
 Thursday unless the two sides reach a contract deal.